-\paragraph{Validation of proxy training evaluation} To reduce the time cost of fine-tuning during HPO, we introduce proxy training evaluation in \Sref{sec:proxy}.
-Using the proposed proxy training evaluation, we estimate the performance by training on a subset of the dataset, treating it as a proxy for full-data performance.
+\paragraph{Validation of proxy training evaluation} To reduce the time cost of fine-tuning during HPO, we introduce proxy training evaluation in Section~\ref{sec:proxy}.
+Using the proposed proxy training evaluation, we estimate performance by training on a subset of the dataset and treating it as a proxy for full-data performance.
 To further investigate this, we examine the Pearson correlation between the training performance of subset datasets at various sampling ratios and that of the full dataset.
-Additionally, we compare with the existing data sampling method, TSDS~\citep{liu2024tsds}, setting the target distribution to the test dataset or to the training dataset. \Tref{tab:correlation} demonstrates that proxy training evaluation with a randomly selected 10\% subset provides a sufficiently accurate approximation of full dataset performance.
+Additionally, we compare with the existing data sampling method, TSDS~\cite{liu2024tsds}, setting the target distribution to either the test or the training dataset.
+Table~\ref{tab:correlation} demonstrates that proxy training evaluation with a randomly selected 10\% subset provides a sufficiently accurate approximation of full dataset performance.
 These results indicate that our proxy training evaluation serves as an effective and reliable indicator of model performance on the full dataset.
-Moreover, the correlation obtained from the 10\% random subset is comparable to that of TSDS~\citep{liu2024tsds} and even achieves the highest correlation in the code generation task.
+Moreover, the correlation obtained from the 10\% random subset is comparable to that of TSDS~\cite{liu2024tsds} and even achieves the highest correlation in the code generation task.
 Based on these findings, we adopt 10\% random sampling to construct the subset dataset.